Andrettin/Wyrmsun/readme.txt

 - Renamed the Modsogning Clan (dwarf) to Brising Clan.

 * Heroes
-- It is now possible to create custom heroes with faction-specific versions of units.
+- It is now possible to create custom heroes with faction-specific versions of units (such as the Suebi Krieger).

 * Miscellaneous
 - The correct background is now shown when a match ends in a draw.